-A set of two high-performance, six degrees-of-freedom shake tables, which can be rapidly repositioned from directly adjacent to one another to positions up to 100 feet apart (center-to-center).
+A set of two high-performance, six degreesn of freedom shake tables, which can be rapidly repositioned from directly adjacent to one another to positions up to 100 feet apart (center-to-center).
 Together, the tables can host specimens of up to 100 metric tons and as long as 120 feet, and subject them to fully in-phase or totally uncorrelated dynamic excitations.

-Physical dimensions of the Strong Floor in North high bay are:
+The physical dimensions of the strong floor in the north high bay are:

-North high bay is equipped with a 40 T and a 20 T Gantry cranes that span width of test area and are operated by remote control.
-Operation is restricted to Staff or Trained Personnel only!
+The north high bay is equipped with a 40 ton and a 20 ton gantry cranes that span width of the testing area and are operated by separate remote controls.
+Operation is restricted to staff or approved and trained personnel only!

-An observation deck is located on the 3rd level of the lab.
+An observation deck is located on the 3rd level of the lab for guests and visitors.

-Elevated Control Room houses Workstations capable of controlling any data acquisition or control system in the lab.
+Located on the western side of the second floor north bay is an elevated control room.
+It houses workstations capable of controlling any data acquisition or control system in the lab's north bay.
 These workstations are preloaded with all the necessary software to run any system in the lab.
 Additionally, software to quickly visualize and analyze captured data is preinstalled as well.

 Four hydraulic outlet stations are located along the table trench for connection of hoses.
 Two stations are used to connect to the moveable tables at any one time and any free stations can be used to allow connection of structural actuators to the strong floor along the north side of the floor for certain configurations.

-At the strong floor surface, adjacent to the strong wall, four high flow manual distribution manifolds are located, with four sets of 2 inch hand and check valves to allow connection to the three moveable Hydraulic Service Manifolds.
-These high flow (800 gpm) Hydraulic Service Manifolds with additional accumulation are typically located near the lab reaction wall to provide full flow capacity to the high speed structural actuators.
+At the strong floor surface, adjacent to the strong wall, four high flow manual distribution manifolds are located, with four sets of 2 inch hand and check valves to allow connection to the three moveable hydraulic service manifolds.
+These high flow (800 gpm) hydraulic service manifolds, with additional accumulation, are typically located near the lab reaction walls to provide full flow capacity to the high speed structural actuators.
 This arrangement will supply the highest available volume flow to the structural actuators for their demanding applications for real time hybrid and other high-demand testing.
-Also available are three low flow distribution manifolds along the south edge of the floor that are evenly spaced and each is provided with two sets of hand and check valves on the testing floor level.
+Also available, are three low flow distribution manifolds along the south edge of the floor that are evenly spaced and each is provided with two sets of hand and check valves on the testing floor level.

-The Fabrication Area is located between South and North high bays.
+The fabrication area is located between the south and north high bays.
 The area is approximately 58 ft.
 (17.7 m) long and 31 ft.
 (9.5 m) wide, and has direct access to the delivery area and loading bay.
 Moreover, the area features an additional enclosed 19 ft. by 22 ft.
 (5.8 m by 6.7 m) restricted machine area and a 12 ft. by 20 ft.
 (3.7 m by 6.1 m) technician’s office.
 The area has a 15 kip (66 kN) capacity overhead bridge crane that is capable of moving materials and test units within the fabrication area.
-A 6 kip (27 kN) capacity forklift is available and typically stored in the Fabrication or Delivery Areas.
+A 6 kip (27 kN) capacity forklift is available and typically stored in the fabrication or delivery areas.

-The laboratory maintains facilities and personnel for performing machining, fabrication, welding and erection of structural systems.
-The equipment necessary to do so is located and stored within the Fabrication Area.
+The laboratory maintains facilities and personnel for performing machining, fabrication, welding and assembly of structural systems.
+The equipment necessary to do so is located and stored within the fabrication area.
 Available equipment includes the following:

 SEESL is equipped with several welding stations that can be moved to anywhere within the lab.
 The welding machines available are: